 Liposomal amphotericin B was shown to be non-toxic in each of the immune parameters.
 It appeared that liposomes may be an important means of delivering more drug to a host infected with a fungal organism without further compromising the patient's already suppressed immune system.

-Schindler, Jay Jenson, "Immunological Effects of Amphotericin B Desoxycholate and Liposomal Amphotericin B on Splenocytes from Immune-Normal and Immune-compromised Mice" (1992).
-All Graduate Theses and Dissertations.
+Schindler, Jay Jenson, "Immunological Effects of Amphotericin B Desoxycholate and Liposomal Amphotericin B on Splenocytes from Immune-Normal and Immune-Compromised Mice" (1992).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4668.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .